elbuo8/botsito/README.md

 This function will listen for messages that include the phrase `pi time` and will reply with `PI TIMEEEEE` to the channel.

+The `response` object also contains additional information inside the `envelope` property.
+Try logging this property out to see what you learn.

 ## Exposing the function

 Once you are satisfied with your function, we need to make it readable.
 To do so, add the following line at the end of your file: